msrxse/stock-pricing/README.md

 - [ ] **Adding date filter**
        Missed adding a date filter on the data fetch itself.
 Hope the brush component makes up for it.

-- [ ] **Chart Legend improvement and click to remove**
+- [ ] **Chart Legend improvements and click to remove**
-       Allow users to click a ❌ on each legend item to remove a ticker selection.
+       Allow users to click on each legend item to remove a ticker selection.

 - [ ] **Hover tooltip**
        Display date, ticker, and OHLC value at the hovered point on the chart.